pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E9-jsBlockScope&shadow.md

 # E9 - BLOCK SCOPE & Shadowing in JS 🔥

+> Let & const Block Scope in-depth tutorial covers what is a Block, Scope, and Block Scope in JavaScript.
+With live code examples and detailed explanations, we also will see what is Shadowing in JavaScript.
+We also talk about Illegal Shadowing and how different variable declarations using var, let and const behave differently when initialized in the Block Scope.

+> Block Scope has a lexical behavior and also follows rules of the Lexical Scope chain.
+This video covers everything that happens under the hood.
+The video is a little long but I REQUEST YOU to watch it fully, this concept will help us in later videos. 🙏

 - What is **<mark>Block in Javascript</mark>** ?

   - Block and Scope are different things